gqswang/cloud-mdk-samples/Showcase_Apps/AICoreApp/README.md

 ### Limitations
 Only one type of equipment image can be uploaded per anomaly detection request.
 For example, you can upload multiple images of a water pump but not images of different equipment types simultaneously.
 Users may need to refine the prompts to overcome this limitation.

-Note: the NativeScript voice plugin is used for this demo since voice input is not yet supported by the Chat Completions API.
+Note: The NativeScript voice plugin is used for this demo since voice input is not yet supported by the Chat Completions API.

 ## Screenshots